Your Journey Starts Here

 Teaching Law Firm

-Our clinics are specially designed to help students develop core lawyering competencies and foster professional identities.
-They offer challenging experiential learning opportunities in litigation, business transactions, child advocacy, mediation, legislation, interdisciplinary practice, international lawyering, appellate lawyering, and IP and technology law.
+Our clinics are specially designed to help you develop core lawyering competencies.
+They offer challenging yet rewarding learning opportunities in litigation, business structuring and transactions, child advocacy, immigration, civil rights, legislation, interdisciplinary practice, international lawyering, criminal defense, and intellectual property law.

 Recently: